HL7/smart-app-launch/spec/index.md

 redirect URL; include `state` with all authorization requests; and validate the `state` value included in access tokens it receives.

-* An app should NEVER treat any inputs it receives as executable code.
+* An app should NEVER excecute any inputs it receives as code.

 * An app MUST NOT forward values passed back to its redirect URL to any other arbitrary or user-provided URL (a practice known as an “open